MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/installation.md

+---
+title: Tutorial Installing Universal Inventory
+---
-# Tutorial: Install Universal Inventory
+# Tutorial: Installing Universal Inventory

 Before starting the work to install the Universal Inventory application, make sure you have read the [UI Preparation Tutorial section](preparation.md), which contains detailed information about the Prerequisites for installing UI.